 - Ensure the conduct of required evacuation and lock-down drills in all district buildings as required by Education Law section 807.

-C. Identification of School Teams
+C. Identification of School Teams/Role of School Resource Officer

 The Berne-Knox-Westerlo Central School District has created a district-wide school safety team appointed by the board of education consisting of, but not limited to, representatives of the school board, teacher, administrator, and parent organizations, school safety personnel and other school personnel.
 The members of the team by title are as follows: